Unilorin inducts 32 new veterinary doctors

-Speaking as the keynote speaker at the event, a former vice-president Veterinary Council of Nigeria (VCN), Dr. Bala Mohammed, told both the graduands and audience at the event that solutions to contemporary health challenges demand interdisciplinary cooperation.
+Speaking as the keynote speaker at the event, a former vice president of the Veterinary Council of Nigeria (VCN), Dr. Bala Mohammed, told both the graduands and audience at the event that solutions to contemporary health challenges demand interdisciplinary cooperation.

-“They are intricately linked, forming the foundation of the one health approach, a global strategy that requires collaboration across disciplines to achieve optimal health outcomes for all,” he said.
+“They are intricately linked, forming the foundation of the one health approach, a global strategy that requires collaboration across disciplines to achieve optimal health outcomes for all”.

-He also said that: “Despite successes, veterinary services remain underfunded, under-recognised, and under-integrated into national health frameworks.
+He also said that, “despite successes, veterinary services remain underfunded, under-recognized, and under-integrated into national health frameworks.

 “These gaps allow diseases to simmer unnoticed until they explode into public crises, with devastating health and economic consequences.